-This stream will provide an introduction and overview of the photographic print and various film processing and print processing and finishing methods in the areas of analogue and digital technologies.
+This subject will provide an introduction and overview of the photographic print and various film processing and print processing and finishing methods in the areas of analogue and digital technologies.
 Theoretical, historical and contemporary uses and applications will be addressed pertaining to film substrates, archival issues, archival fine printing and processing, development and printing procedure, alternative uses of technologies, electrostatic colour digital output, dye sublimation output, etc. methodologies.
 Practical workshops and darkroom practice in fine printing of black and white and colour, in addition to output to digital printers and digital film recorders, printers etc. to enhance skill acquisition.

-Contemporary visual art applications in addition to industrial and commercial uses of image output devices will be presented and explored, in addition to aspects of colour and black and white printing/processing to maximise the comprehension of both digital and analogue photographic technologies.
+Contemporary visual art applications in addition to industrial and commercial uses of image output devices will be presented and explored.